Chetan0110/profily/README.md

 * User can login in the app with any random user name and password because authentication has been done through one **Basic Hash String** internally which always authenticates
 * After login, user requires to upload image by clicking on choose file button and then hit **Upload!** button
 * After little processing, details like age, gender, ethnicity etc. will be displayed on the screen based on uploaded image
-* For face-detection [kairos](https://kairos.docs.apiary.io/#reference/face-recognition/detect) API have been used
+* For face-detection [kairos](https://kairos.docs.apiary.io/#reference/face-recognition/detect) API has been used

 ## Getting Started